(updated June 2022)

-As a result, beginning in Fall 2021, you will need to register for three components rather than two: A lecture time, a recitation time, and a quiz time.
+As a result, you will need to register for three components rather than two: A lecture time, a recitation time, and a lab time for quizzes.

-The surest way to make sure that the three components you have chosen are a valid set of choices is to begin with the lecture section in Penn in Touch.
-For instance, if you search for MATH 240 and select lecture section MATH 240-004 as shown here:
+The surest way to make sure that the three components you have chosen are a valid set of choices is to begin with the lecture section in Courses at Penn.
+For instance, if you search for MATH 2400 and select lecture section MATH 2400-004 as shown here:

-then a box will appear that contains all of the valid recitation and “lab” (i.e., quiz time) choices for this lecture section:
+then information will be displayed listing all valid choices for this lecture section: